-To the untrained eye these two breeds look almost identical, so it can be pretty tricky to pick who is who in the battle of Alaskan Malamutes and Siberian Huskies.
+These two breeds look almost identical to the untrained eye, so it can be pretty tricky to pick who is who in the battle between Alaskan Malamutes and Siberian Huskies.

 However, there are significant differences between the two, and we’re going to reveal just how diverse (and how similar) these two breeds are.

 Want to compare the Malamute vs Husky?
 Read on!

 - Where Do Alaskan Malamutes and Siberian Huskies Come From?

 - Malamute vs Husky: How Are They Different?

 - Appearance Comparisons

 - Other Husky vs Malamute Differences

 - Which Breed Is Best?